Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output9](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%209.png)
-**Objective:** Determine whether coal or renewable energy dominated electricity production in each country from 1965 to 2023.

 ### 10. Which countries over the last 10 years have produced more than 60% of their electricity from renewable sources?
 ```SQL
 WITH renew_and_total_cte AS (